wrightben/languages/javascript/Games/Sudoku Solver/README.md

 ## SUDOKU

-A sudoku solution doesn't excite me, though I enjoyed writing the functions.
-It might be nice to have a sudoku solver to test generated puzzles.
-I wonder if there are any valid puzzles that cannot be solved using this algorithm.
 If sudokus are your work or hobby, send me your thoughts.

 ### Use